 But, what does Amazon Prime Day mean for merchants like you?

 Steve Barr, PwC’s consumer markets leader, said: “For retailers, you either pay to play, or lose short-term sales”.
 He believes that if a retailer doesn’t get involved, they’ll push customers away.
 So much so, that they’ll lean in favor of Amazon instead.

 Alice Foumier, Vice President of ecommerce and digital at Kantar Consulting, also warned that Prime Day is now “more of a loyalty play”.
 Amazon is using the event to make its Prime members feel special and to attract new customers to sign-up.

 But, it’s clear to see that Prime Day is no longer just about Amazon – it’s become bigger than that.
+Many retailers have started to run competing sales at the same time.
 It’s transformed into an event where merchants everywhere can attract new customers and nurture them into long-term loyal followers.

 To prepare ahead of Prime Day, we’ve thought up some ways you can beat Amazon at their own game.

 Numbers show that Prime subscriptions are slowing.
 Keith Anderson, VP of Strategy and Insights at Profitero, even stated: “If Prime Day is all about getting people to try out Prime, [it’s] not working”.

 But while the interest in Prime is fading, the subscription market continues to boom.
 Some estimate that it will be worth £1 billion by 2022.
 Customers are getting a taste of the convenience of having everything – from beauty boxes to dog treats – delivered directly to their door.